Mushishi: Manga

-Written and illustrated by Yuki Urushibara, Mushishi was first published as a one-shot in Kodansha's Monthly Afternoon on January 25, 1999.
+Written and illustrated by Yuki Urushibara, Mushishi was first published as a one-shot in Kodansha's seinen manga magazine Monthly Afternoon on January 25, 1999, after it won the Grand Prize of the Winter 1998 Afternoon Shiki Shō (アフタヌーン四季賞).
 It later started its serialization in the first issue of Kodansha's Afternoon Season Zōkan, released on October 10, 1999.
-The magazine ceased publication after 14 issues, and the series moved to Monthly Afternoon on December 25, 2002, and was serialized until August 25, 2008.
-Kodansha collected the chapters into ten tankōbon volumes, published under the Afternoon KC line, from November 20, 2000, to November 21, 2008.
+The magazine ceased publication after 14 issues on October 10, 2002, and the series moved to Monthly Afternoon on December 25, 2002, where it was serialized until August 25, 2008.
+Kodansha collected the chapters into ten tankōbon volumes, published under the Afternoon KC line, from November 22, 2000, to November 21, 2008.
 On November 21, 2013, Kodansha started to re-release the series in an aizōban format in their KC Deluxe line, concluding with the tenth on July 23, 2014.

 At the 2006 Comic-Con, Del Rey Manga announced that it had licensed Mushishi for an English-language translation in North America.
 Del Rey published the first volume on January 30, 2007, and the last volume, a combined edition covering volumes 8 to 10, was released on July 27, 2010.
 Kodansha USA also released the manga in digital format between July 29 and August 12, 2014.
-In February 2025, Kodansha USA announced that it would publish the series in an omnibus collector's edition starting on November 4 of the same year.
+In February 2025, Kodansha USA announced that it would publish the series in an omnibus collector's edition, with the first volume released on November 4 of that same year.

-In addition, two additional chapters were published in the magazine on November 25 and December 25, 2013, respectively.
-They were encapsulated into a single tankōbon titled Mushishi Tokubetsu-hen: Hihamukage (蟲師 特別篇 日蝕む翳) and released on April 23, 2014.
-Another special short was published in Monthly Afternoon on March 25, 2021.
+In addition, two new chapters were published in Monthly Afternoon on November 25 and December 25, 2013, respectively.
+They were compiled into a single tankōbon volume titled Mushishi Tokubetsu-hen: Hihamukage (蟲師 特別篇 日蝕む翳), released on April 23, 2014.
+Another short story, titled Mushishi Bangai Tanpen: Chikakeru Kage (蟲師 番外短編 地翔る影), was published in Monthly Afternoon on March 25, 2021.